 Every professional illustrator knows that their online portfolio is essential for their business.
 It’s the first place they direct potential clients, the way that they represent their brand, and has the capability to make or break a career.
 Whether you’re an artist or graphic designer, an online portfolio can really help to showcase your creative work.

 If you’re an illustrator, you want your online portfolio to be a space where people will immediately get an idea of your work, have any questions answered, and dissuade the need for additional references or work samples.
 It should also let them know the type of services or products you are offering as well.

-At Format, we’ve seen some of the most inspiring portfolios on the internet, from some of the top illustrators.
+At Format, we’ve seen some of the most inspiring portfolios and websites on the internet, from some of the top illustrators.
 They’re visually appealing, creatively displayed, easy to navigate, and compatible with all devices.

 Scroll through the below 20 best illustration portfolios for some inspiration: it’s time to kickstart your own portfolio or update the one you haven’t checked in a while.